juliafremberg/juliafremberg/README.md

 ## Introduction

-Hello there! 👋 I'm Julia Fremberg, a passionate [software developer](https://www.linkedin.com/in/juliafremberg/) with a love for crafting elegant solutions to complex problems.
+Hey! 👋 I'm Julia Fremberg, a passionate [software developer](https://www.linkedin.com/in/juliafremberg/) with a love for crafting elegant solutions to complex problems.
 I'm enthusiastic about exploring new technologies and constantly expanding my skill set.

 ## About Me